Shivam-Bhardwaj/codes_everyday/README.md

 - Please post the link to the problem and it's solution as a separate github folder
 - Be consistent
 - DO NOT QUIT, you can do it!!!

+ # Solution Links
+ 1. put your solution's problem and the link here.